Alright folks. A moderate revision here! I entered this in a contest on Inkitt, and saw my self saying "WTF, did I write."

 "You seem to know a lot about these people, Master Fisto."
 Luminara commented accusingly.

 "So how is this girl related to Jango Fett?"
-Secura asked.
+Secura asked the million credit question.

-"Jango Fett was a bounty hunter.
-A bounty Hunter I killed on Geonosis," Anakin and Ahsoka listened anxiously, "without my knowledge, this girl – Tanya – watched as I struck her father down."
+"Jango Fett was a bounty hunter."
+Mace Windu replied.
+He released a despondent sigh, "He's the one I killed on Geonosis."
+Anakin and Ahsoka listened anxiously.
+"Without my knowledge, this girl – Tanya – watched as I struck her father down."
 The two widened their eyes with shock.
 Watching someone you love get killed is bound to do something to one's mental state.

 "A GIRL MY AGE DID THAT TO YOU?"
 Ahsoka shouted.